huokedu/drakify/README.md

 # drakify
+This project was used to create the video effects used in a music video for the Austin, TX based rock band 'TAFT'.
+<a href="https://www.youtube.com/watch?v=e6oUfmRSHhE" target="_blank">View 'Drakify' YouTube Demo Here</a>

 Python program for custom video effects using the open source computer vision module, OpenCV.
 The effects make large use of canny edge algorithm.